yaelleUWS/testUnity/README.md

 # testUnity
-this is a very simple project to test GitHub and Unity Created by Yaelle and Georges
+this is a very simple project to test GitHub and Unity created by Yaelle and Georges

 ## description
 Well that's just a project